johnpaulwelsh/hakyll-movie-blog/posts/james-bond-series-3.markdown

 The girls in this movie are more involved as actual characters compared to the usual Bond Girls, and luckily Stacey is not a total idiot like can sometimes happen with the nice-girl blonde in these movies.

 7/10

+**16) _The Living Daylights_ (11.16.23)**

+I usually like monogamous Bond movies, where he's mostly wooing one sweet girl and there aren't a bunch of honies hanging around, and this is no exception.

+The whole ending is just great.
+It was interesting to have an Afghanistan side plot which turned the movie into somewhat of a western for a minute.
+The plane with the bomb on it is one of the highlights from this last set of Bond movies.

+Tim Dalton is just okay as Bond, a little too stuffy for me.
+Roger Moore and Sean Connery are more suave, Dalton acts like things are happening to him rather than him being in charge of the situation.

+The car chase in Austria is hilarious, exactly the right balance of goofy and cool.

+8/10